Trading USD/JPY

 Why does all this matter if you want to start day trading on the USD/JPY?
 Because an understanding of what and how previous factors have influenced economic strength and growth will give you a clearer future forex outlook.
 All of which may result in more accurate predictions and forecasts.

-Since its introduction in July of 1871, the yen has flourished, becoming the most traded currency in Asia, and the third most popular in the world, following the US dollar and euro.
+Since its introduction in 1871, the yen has become the most traded currency in Asia and one of the most actively traded currencies globally.
 On the whole, when the Japanese economy performs well, the yen increases in strength against the dollar.

-In fact, steps that were taken to keep interest rates low to stimulate the economy have lead to the yen becoming an increasingly popular carry trade.
+In fact, steps that were taken to keep interest rates low to stimulate the economy have led to the yen becoming an increasingly popular carry trade.
 This is where investors sell the yen to buy higher-yielding currencies.
-This constant selling has kept the yen at a much lower trade level than it may have reached otherwise.
+This constant selling has kept the yen at a much lower trade level than it might have reached otherwise.
 See our carry trade page for more details.

 In conclusion, this all means USD/JPY traders need to keep abreast of new data and information about Japan’s economic growth and recovery.
 So, if a rise in rates takes place and the popularity of the yen carry trade diminishes, this could result in a strengthening of the yen.